 - Fold the nylon sheet in half in order that it makes a square, two layers thick.
 Stretch out nylon to cover the embroidery ring.

 - Unscrew the embroidery ring and stretch nylon material throughout it till it’s taut (it may be useful to ask a helper to hold the ring to take care of tightness)

 - Place the outer embroidery ring on the inside embroidery ring and screw it together.

 - Place the filter on a desk with the tough side up.
-Firmly attach a wire to the clamp of embroidery ring with 1-2 zip ties.
+Firmly attach a wire to the clamp of the embroidery ring with 1-2 zip ties.

 The right way to fix it in the front of your microphone:

-- Connect hose clamp to the microphone stand or boom arm, ensuring it’s close enough to the mic to totally cover it.
+- Connect the hose clamp to the microphone stand or boom arm, ensuring it’s close enough to the mic to totally cover it.

 - Run the underside of the wire between the clamp and microphone stand and tighten the clamp with a screwdriver till comfortable

 - Optional: for an extra completed look, take a length of the colored split loom conduit tube and slip it over the wire, working from one finish to the other.
 Trim to suit.

 - Place pop filter arm by bending the versatile wire extension.

 #3 Plastic Cap Pop Filter